E-mails sent to "@t-online.de and @free.fr" are currently experiencing delays - please contact me on the Discord server if you are affected.

-Be sure to check out the changelog and the development roadmap for the next versions! v1.54 Hotfix is Pending!
+Be sure to check out the changelog and the development roadmap for the next versions! v1.6 Update is In Progress!
 Join The Discord!

 It is with great pleasure that I can now announce that version 1.5 of Self-Loading Cargo has released - it is available via logging into your account and hitting the download button.

 This version of the application has been a massive undertaking, with a number of important new features now available to you as part of the phased development (please see the development roadmap for future plans).

 An extensive list of changes is available on the v1.5 changelog page but here is a brief overview of what you can expect from this version.

 One of the major features of this release is the real-time simulation and visual representation of your aircraft.
 Self-Loading Cargo now supports a simulated version of any aircraft cabin via configuration files (almost 50 out of the box) that accurately map out the seating, aisle and facilities onboard your plane - even across multiple decks if you're flying the Queen of The Sky.

 This allows you to see the cabin simulation occuring in real-time and means that all events such as boarding, deboarding, in-flight services (drinks, food etc) are timed correctly while the crew and passengers are actually walking around the aircraft.

 This means that the experience will be subtly different if you're flying an A319 as opposed to a Boeing 747 - less toilets available may mean more frustration for passengers if they need "to go", in-flight services may take longer to arrive at certain seating aisles and, moving forward into 1.6 and beyond, response times by the cabin crew for passengers in different parts of the aircraft will be different depending on how crowded the aircraft is, how many crew are onboard and how many are currently busy with other passengers.